 (ii) the proceeds of the sale after payment of those expenses.

 [Section 70D inserted by No. 59 of 2004 s.
-99.]
+99; amended by No. 48 of 2012 s.
+43.]

 70E.
 Sale to be advertised

-(1) The Sheriff must advertise any intended sale under a warrant of an offender’s saleable interest in personal or real property in a reasonable manner.
+(1) The Sheriff must advertise any intended sale under a warrant of a debtor’s saleable interest in personal or real property in a reasonable manner.

-(2) An offender’s saleable interest in personal or real property must not be sold under a warrant unless at least 7 days have elapsed since the intended sale was first advertised under subsection (1).
+(2) A debtor’s saleable interest in personal or real property must not be sold under a warrant unless at least 7 days have elapsed since the intended sale was first advertised under subsection (1).

 (3) Despite subsections (1) and (2), perishable personal property may be sold without having advertised its intended sale.

+(4) If a warrant was issued under Part 3, an offender’s saleable interest in real or personal property must not be sold under the warrant unless either —

+(a) 14 days have elapsed since the notice under section 68B was given to the debtor, and no application has been made to the Magistrates Court under section 101AA in respect of the warrant; or

+(b) any application made to the Magistrates Court under section 101AA has been disposed of (within the meaning of that section), and the warrant remains in force.

 [Section 70E inserted by No. 59 of 2004 s.
-99.]
+99; amended by No. 48 of 2012 s.
+33 and 43.]

 Division 3 — Seizure and sale of personal property

-71. Warrant of execution, effect of
+71. Enforcement warrant, effect of

 (1) In this section —